What is a WiFi Router or Wireless Router?

 - For example, let's say you’re chatting on FaceTime while your children stream a movie on Netflix.
 With a SU-MIMO 802.11ac router, your devices have to wait in line while the router shoots data at them one at a time, leaving the other without signal.
 It may only be for a millisecond, but that moment without connection creates lag (what we know as buffering).
 With MU-MIMO, your router transmits data to both devices at the same time, creating a seamless experience—and happier kids.

-Features to Consider When Shopping for a New RouterRouter Speed:
+Features to Consider When Shopping for the Best WiFi RouterRouter Speed:

 Today's high-performing devices demand speed, and plenty of it.
 Without sufficient speeds, your HD movies won’t have crisp resolution, and your games will pause due to buffering.
-Thankfully, WiFi routers have become much faster in recent years:
+Thankfully, the best wifi routers have become much faster in recent years:

 - Routers using the 802.11n standard released in 2007 transmit about 450 megabits per second (Mbps).